-This is the reference page for all the Elements you can use in Maven Documents DOCX templates.
-For every element, you can check out basic information, the full list of attributes, and the following specifications:
+This is the reference page for all the Elements you can use in DOCX templates.
+Here we provide basic information and the full list of available parameters.

 ---|---|---|---|---|---|

-The Expression column indicates whether an expression can be used as that attribute's value.
+The "Expression" column indicates whether an Expression can be used as that parameter's value.

 ---|---|---|---|---|---|